dkk/WrappingHStack/README.md

 ## Support
-If you want to support this project, you can [buy me a 🍪](https://www.buymeacoffee.com/kloeck)
+If you want to support this project, you can [buy me a 🍪](https://www.buymeacoffee.com/kloeck) or you can help me solve any of the open issues or known bugs.

 ## License
 WrappingHStack is released under the [MIT License](LICENSE).